Estimated reading time: 14 minutes

 It was one of those mind-blowing moments in our learning journey that opened our eyes to the full awesomeness of the stuff.

-We’ve since gone on to attend and hold several biochar workshops ourselves to help spread the word about this magical soil amendment.
+We’ve since learned these two backyard methods for making biochar, and even how to make biochar in a bathtub.
+We’re keen to spread the word about this magical soil amendment.

 There’s nothing new about biochar

-One of Australia’s leading biochar experts, John Sanderson from Earth Systems (on the left, below) delivered the workshop.
+At our very first workshop, we learned about biochar from one of Australia’s leading biochar experts, John Sanderson from Earth Systems (on the left, below).

 He was joined by his colleague Lann Falconer.
 The workshop was held on a gorgeous day in the beautiful Growing Abundance Hub Plot Garden.